rust-lang/rust/text/0000-public-private-dependencies.md

 type from there as your own.
 The reason for this is that at the moment it is not possible to force this type to be distinct.
 This means that users of the crate might accidentally start depending on that type to be compatible if the user starts to depend on the crate that actually implements that type.
-The limitations from the previous answer apply (eg: you can currently overrule the restrictions).
+The limitations from the previous answer apply (e.g.: you can currently overrule the restrictions).

-**Q: How do semver and depenencies interact?**<br>
+**Q: How do semver and dependencies interact?**<br>
 A: It is already the case that changing your own dependencies would require a semver bump for your own library because your API contract to the outside world changes.
 This RFC, however, makes it possible to only have this requirement for public dependencies and would